A new (to me at least) Luna track

 One of my Google alerts threw up this cool post on Candybar about Tell Me Do You Miss Me - at the bottom of which the poster, Frank, had linked to a mixwit introduction to Luna mix.
 I idly clicked the button and started listening and went on with my other business.
 Then on came "Westbound and Down" - it was definitely Dean singing but I had never heard, or heard of, this track.

-A bit of poking around the Internet revealed that the track was recorded for the film Radio Free Steve ( ), the film had been (mostly) made in 1984 and released in 2000 (available on DVD from here).
-Westbound and Down is a cover of a Jerry Reed track from the "comedy" film Smokey & the Bandit ( - youtube).
+A bit of poking around the Internet revealed that the track was recorded for the film Radio Free Steve (official site), the film had been (mostly) made in 1984 and released in 2000 (available on DVD from here).
+Westbound and Down is a cover of a Jerry Reed track from the "comedy" film Smokey & the Bandit (you can hear the original over here - youtube).
 The lyrics for Luna's version have been changed to suit its new use.

 Sean explained in an email to me about how Westbound and Down came about